blockpc/select2-wire/README.md

 This relation we called like `multiple` relation

 ### Extra Migration
-For this we need a migration that creates the table that contains the foreign keys for `color` and `vehicle` models `php artisan make:migration create_color_vehicle_table`
+For a `multiple` relation we need a migration that creates the table that contains the foreign keys for `color` and `vehicle` models
+`php artisan make:migration create_color_vehicle_table`

 ### Models